-We’re breaking down the main pros and cons of these popular website builders to help you choose the best option for your small business or online store.
+Which is better, Wix or Shopifly?
+Among many website builders out there, this comparison is perhaps the most difficult one to call.
+We’re breaking down the main pros and cons in the Wix vs Shopify debate to help you choose the best option for your small business or online store.

-Wix is better known as a content-based website builder, while Shopify is widely used as an ecommerce platform.
+Wix is better known as a content-based website builder, while Shopify is widely used as an e-commerce platform.
+Actually, Shopify has an 11.8% market share in the global e-commerce segment comparing to Wix with only 5.64%.
 However, while they have started out differently, today both platforms are used as a content management system as well as an ecommerce solution.

 The key difference in this category is that Wix offers a completely free plan, while Shopify doesn’t (only a 14-day free trial).
 However, since the free plan with Wix has a limited set of features, it’s worth delving deeper into both platforms’ pricing plans to determine where your money would be better spent.

 Wix pricing plan